Keeping Your Cat Out Of Your Christmas Tree

 Christmas Tree Cat Safety

-Besides the additives in Christmas tree water, there are other potential dangers to your cat to be aware of.
+There are other potential dangers the Christmas tree poses to your cat that you need to consider.
 Ingesting pine needles or tinsel can be a medical emergency for your cat.
-Make sure your cat isn’t chewing on the branches and gently redirect them to a toy if you do catch them chewing.
+Make sure your cat isn’t chewing on the branches and gently redirect them to a toy if you do catch them munching.

-For tinsel, you may be best not putting it on the tree at all in case it falls or gets knocked off.
+For tinsel, skip it entirely in case it falls or gets knocked off.
 Make sure lighting and other cords are covered.
 You can run any extension cords under a rug, behind furniture your cat can’t get to, or cover it up using a dedicated cord cover.

-If your cat does manage to get to the tree (or makes a really valiant effort and charges it) despite your best efforts, another danger comes from the tree falling over.
-A falling tree could injure your cat whether it falls with your cat in it or falls onto your cat so you want to make sure your tree is secure.
-If it seems wobbly, best to either ditch the tree for a new one or add some additional support by securing your tree to a nearby wall.
+If your cat does manage to get to the Christmas tree despite your best efforts, another danger comes from the tree falling over.
+A falling tree could injure your cat whether it falls with your cat on it or falls onto your cat so you need to secure the Christmas tree as a precaution If it seems wobbly, it’s best to either ditch the tree for a new one or add some additional support by securing your tree to a nearby wall.

 If you need more tips on keeping your house safe for your cat throughout the entire year, check out my guide on cat proofing your home.